matteocorti/check_ssl_cert/README.md

       --require-no-tls1            Critical if TLS 1 is offered --require-no-tls1_1          Critical if TLS 1.1 is offered --require-ocsp-stapling      Require OCSP stapling
+      --require-purpose usage      requires the specified key usage (can be specified more then once)
-      --resolve ip                 Provide a custom IP address for the specified host
+      --require-purpose-critical   the key usage must be critical --resolve ip                 Provide a custom IP address for the specified host
       --rootcert-dir path          Root directory to be used for certificate